 The Basics of VAT Revisited

-It’s been some years since we last looked at the basics of Value Added Tax (or VAT for short) so we thought that a recap would be useful for businesses who may not have had to deal with it previously.
+It’s been some years since we last looked at the basics of Value Added Tax (or VAT for short) so we thought that a recap would be useful for businesses that may not have had to deal with it previously.

 VAT is a system that taxes what people spend and is administered by HMRC.
 The consumer pays VAT on the item that they buy, but businesses act as agents for collecting the VAT paid by the consumer.